Signed in as:

 Things to expect:

-- a support appreciation brunch with Heather Stephens from South Africa
+· an appreciation breakfast with Heather Stephens from South Africa

 Over the recent months, schools in Mpumalanga have started to go back part-time.
 But due to restrictions, our regular programs are still largely impacted by Covid 19.
 However, two new programs have become essential to the community we serve.
 One, the food parcel program and the other, an expansion of our pregnancy support service.
 Both have seen large increases in demand due to the Covid 19 pandemic.
 In the meantime our staff are still providing after school homework support.
 And the Brothers For Life program continues to thrive under the leadership of Space.
 He also manages the Litsemba Centre.

 The food parcel program goes much deeper than providing nutritional food.
 It is our natural response to our relationships in the community we’ve been serving for 15 years.

 It involves researching the needy families and households, and sourcing and securing the necessary food supplies.
 Often other needs are noticed as well, and our staff try to find ways to meet their needs such as getting identity documents for children who can access government grants.
 We see this level of care as essential, but it is expensive both in time and financial resources.
 Some of the food is donated locally, but most is purchased.
 The groceries are packaged into food parcels, bearing in mind the needs and sizes of each family, to ensure a balanced and healthy diet is provided.
 Families are an average of 8 people and some are up to 22 people in a 2 roomed house.
 Once they are packaged these parcels are delivered to the homes.
 Many times the path or road is just a dirt track with deep potholes and treacherous pits leading to a shack in the backwoods.
 Our amazing team has stuck to this weekly routine since June last year.
 Like all our programs they need your support for transport, vehicles repairs and the food itself.